MicrosoftDocs/Advertising-docs/BingAds/customer-management-service/predicateoperator.md

 ---
-title: PredicateOperator Value Set ms.service: bing-ads-customer-management-service ms.topic: article
+title: PredicateOperator Value Set - Customer Management ms.service: bing-ads-customer-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the condition of results for one of the search operations, for example SearchAccounts, [SearchClientLinks](../customer-management-service/searchclientlinks.md), or [SearchCustomers](../customer-management-service/searchcustomers.md).
 ---
-# PredicateOperator Value Set
+# PredicateOperator Value Set - Customer Management
 Defines the condition of results for one of the search operations, for example [SearchAccounts](../customer-management-service/searchaccounts.md), [SearchClientLinks](../customer-management-service/searchclientlinks.md), or [SearchCustomers](../customer-management-service/searchcustomers.md).

 ## Syntax